azizkhalsi/AI-PhotoClub_Activation/BREVO_SETUP.md

 - Check `.env` file is in project root

 ### Sender Email
-- Email must be verified in Brevo dashboard
+- **akhalsi@dxo.com** must be verified in Brevo dashboard
-- Check **Senders & IP** section in Brevo
+- Check **Senders & IP** section in Brevo to verify this email
-- Use a domain you own for better deliverability
+- DxO domain should provide excellent deliverability
+- If using a different sender email, set `BREVO_SENDER_EMAIL` environment variable

 ### File Permissions
 - Ensure `data/` directory is writable